-A quick smoke and then a slice of pizza or a cheeseburger at the canteen?
-This is an example of what has been a common lunch break in many companies, however it no longer has to be this way.
-Employers and external providers are increasingly committed to providing employees with unusual breaks, from sports programs to corporate discos to meditation.
-Here’s an overview of what’s been offered and what you might want to bring to the table.
+Is a slice of pizza or a cheeseburger at the canteen how you take time off from your job?
+This is an example of what has been a common lunch break in many companies.
+But things are changing.
+Employers are increasingly committed to providing employees with unusual breaks from their daily routine, from sports programs to corporate discos to meditation.
+Here’s an overview of what’s being offered and what you might want to bring to the table.

 Take the elevator to the canteen?
 Boring!
 At Emz-Hanauer, the electrical supplier, employees can make their way into the cafeteria on a slide – just like at Google in Zurich.
 “We want to promote creative and efficient work,” says company boss Thomas Hanauer.

 At the Otto Group, a lunch break ends with dancing in the club.
 The company has been offering its employees an extraordinary lunch break for approximately three years.
 These include concerts, plays, comedy performances – or even a lunchtime disco.
 The idea to dance during your break comes originally from Stockholm and is used to help stressed employees take a break from their thoughts.

 Not only large corporations, but even many small and medium-sized companies are providing a sports program for their employees.
 Working out during lunch breaks is especially useful for employees who would otherwise have to make a long detour to the gym after the workday.
 It’s no surprise that Adidas allows employees to choose from a wide range of sporting activities, with a choice of 300 courses and a 43,000-square-foot gym.